 Who Gets the Benefits and How Long Do They Last?

-Generally, those persons entitled to benefits are those persons described as “total dependents” in the law.
-“Total dependents” include a surviving spouse, as well as dependent children under the age of eighteen.
+Generally, those persons entitled to benefits are those persons described as “dependents” in the law.
+“Dependents” include a surviving spouse, as well as dependent children under the age of eighteen.
 There are provisions for continuation of benefits to a dependent child after the age of eighteen if the child is a full-time student, has served on active duty in the military, or is incapacitated from wage earning.

-If there is more than one “total dependent”, the total dependents share the weekly benefit.
-When one total dependent is no longer eligible for benefits, the weekly benefit is not reduced, but the remaining dependents’ shares are adjusted.
+If there is more than one “dependent”, the dependents share the weekly benefit.
+When one dependent is no longer eligible for benefits, the weekly benefit is not reduced, but the remaining dependents’ shares are adjusted.

 A surviving spouse is entitled to a weekly benefit (or a share of a weekly benefit) for his or her lifetime or until he or she remarries.
 Upon remarriage, the surviving spouse will also receive a lump sum equal to two years of benefits.